HaxeFlixel/flixel-docs/documentation/01_tutorial/06-5-creating-a-tilemap.html.md

 1. Go to [http://www.ogmoeditor.com](http://www.ogmoeditor.com/) to download and install it, then launch the editor.

+	Note: Ogmo is Windows-only, if you are using something else (or, if you just want to), you can try using [Tiled](http://www.mapeditor.org/), another free, but slightly more complex tool.

 2. Go to `Project > New Project` and name your project whatever you want.
 Save it in `assets/data`.

 3. Next, you need to define your project's settings.
 Go through each tab, one-by-one, and set it up to look like the following: